vitkyrka/nordict/README.md

   back button after navigating to another word via a hyperlink.
 This is fixed in Nordict.

-* **Inflected forms expansion (SO).**  The swung dashes/tildes in the inflected forms are replaced with the word which they represent.
+* **Inflected forms expansion (DDO, SO).**  The swung dashes/tildes in the inflected forms are replaced with the word which they represent.
 The idea is that seeing the forms fully spelled out will help in remembering them.

 * **Gender memorization aids (SO).**  The headword in neuter nouns is prefixed with the indefinite article, and different declined forms are highlighted in